Application of axiomatic formal theory to the Abraham--Minkowski controversy: Electromagnetic Conservation

-Some readers may argue that pure induction without experimental support is not a method of theoretical physics.
-However, the matrix energy--momentum evolution equations are derived by formal theory directly from the laws of continuum electrodynamics.
-Then these theorems were demonstrated to be contrary to global conservation laws.
-This proof by mathematical contradiction is far stronger than an experimental demonstration.
-One might recall that the 1887 Michelson--Morley experiment \cite{BIMichMor} was initially interpreted to prove the existence of ether drift and was later deemed to support the absence of ether in the Einstein relativity theory.
-Likewise, the experiments that were originally viewed as support for the Abraham energy--momentum theory or the Minkowski theory, or both, will be shown in Sec.~VII to validate the new theory that is derived in Sec.~IV.
-The relationship of special relativity to the new treatment of continuum electrodynamics will be derived in Sec.
-VI.
+Proof by mathematical contradiction is far stronger than an experimental demonstration.
+One might recall that the 1887 Michelson--Morley experiment \cite{BIMichMor} was initially interpreted to prove the existence of ether drag and was later deemed to support the absence of ether in the Einstein relativity theory.
+Likewise, the experiments that were originally viewed as support for the Abraham energy--momentum theory or the Minkowski theory, or both, will be shown in Sec.~7 to provide experimental justification for the new theory that is derived in Sec.~5.